5 Easiest States to Establish Residency

 What is the quickest state in which to become a resident?

-Florida and South Dakota are the quickest and easiest states to establish residency, especially for location-independent workers and nomads.
+Florida and South Dakota are often considered among the easier states to establish residency, especially for location-independent workers and nomads.

 Florida also has no minimum required stay to become a resident, although, again, your former domicile may insist you remain domiciled there (and subject to tax there) if you spend more than half of the year there.